citysexx/testrail-time-saver/README.md

 ## Dependencies
 - `python3` (3.9 or higher)
-- `python-venv` package for linux.
-Please follow your distribution rules to install this package.
+- you may need `python3-venv` package for linux.
+I say you MAY because some distros like Red Hat do not need this dependency.
+Please follow your distribution guides to install this package.
 Tested on Ubuntu and Arch Linux.
 Arch: `pacman -S python3-venv`
 Ubuntu: `apt install python3-venv`